marcus-at-localhost/docs/en/user-guide/search-and-filtering.md

 | "                | A phrase included in double quotes must be contained exactly as it was typed.|
 | (no operator)    | The word is optional, but the rows that contain it are rated higher. |

 > Please note, that MySQL option ft_min_word_len defines min word length available for full-text search.
 By default it's 4.
 If you change this paramater, you need also to set the `fullTextSearchMinLength` parameter at data/config.php: `'fullTextSearchMinLength' => 3`.
 MySQL has a blacklist of words that are not available for full-text search.
-E.g. test, hello.

 ## Filtering